otori23/sample-resource-delay/README.md

 # sample-resource-delay
-Sample chrome extension that delay's response to a request
+A sample manifest v3 chrome extension that delays response to a request